Raman

 The data produced by a probe to identify TCE

-does not always agree with sampling results, possibly due to variations between
+does not always agree with sampling results, possibly due to variations

-the two locations or length of time allowed for spectra collection.
+the two locations or length of time allowed for spectra collection..

-To address in-tank flammable gas concerns, it is necessary to be able to
+To address in-tank flammable gas concerns, it is necessary to be

 detach the Raman probe from the rest of the equipment.
 This requires

-quick-disconnect connectors between the probe and the CPT, resulting in loss of
+quick-disconnect connectors between the probe and the CPT, resulting in

 probe sensitivity and reliability.
-In some demonstrations, misaligned and poor
+In some demonstrations, misaligned

 quick-disconnect connections in fiber optics have the potential for